bacalhau-project/bacalhau/docs/running-node/networking.md

 Bacalhau uses libp2p [multiaddresses](https://docs.libp2p.io/concepts/addressing/) to identify nodes on the network.

-If you want to connect to other nodes, you can use the `--peer` flag to specify additional peers to connect to (comma separated list).
+If you want to connect to other nodes, you can use the `--peer` flag to specify additional peers to connect to (comma-separated list).

 ```bash
 bacalhau serve \